Last modified: Sat Jan 26 10:08:18 2019

 so you understand the essentials of

-grep.
+.
 Real mastery comes after mastering regular expressions.

 grep comes from a command used in one of the early Unix editors.